Advice to Home Buyers

 Your offer is accepted!
 How exciting!
 However, when the excitement wears down, you might experience a bit of “buyers remorse.”
 It is normal human behavior to experience a little doubt or a light case of fear after any large purchase.
 Don’t worry unless there is a good reason for concern; it should pass.

-The next step is the "attorney review."
-This is when both your attorney and the seller’s attorney open communication and negotiate all concerns.
-Attorney review usually lasts 3 business days if there are no issues to work out, or longer if otherwise.
-Attorney review ends when both attorneys virtually shake hands on everything, so if you have any concerns, do not wait to tell your attorney.
+The next step is the "attorney review period" if it is stipulated in the contract.
+Some northern states such as NY & NJ tend to use attorneys, while other states just use title companies which typically have an attorney on staff should the need arise.
+This is when the buyer’s and seller’s agent have open communication and negotiate all concerns.
+This review usually lasts 3 business days if there are no issues to work out, or longer if otherwise.
+The review ends when both parties to the contract virtually shake hands on everything, so if you have any concerns, do not wait to discuss them.
 The seller is allowed to continue showing the property and accept other offers up until the time attorney review is over.
 When attorney review ends, the property status changes from "accepted offer" to "under contract." the seller may still show the property at this time, as a “plan b” just in case your contract falls through, but cannot accept any offers while under contract with you.

 You may have put up a good faith deposit with your initial offer, and a 2nd deposit weeks later.
 This money is held in the attorney escrow account and then typically applied to your closing costs at the closing table.
 If the seller agreed to pay your closing costs, then any excess deposit monies will be refunded back to you or applied to the mortgage.
-If your sales contract is terminated because your mortgage does not get approved, or if the buyer and seller do not agree on who will pay for repairs, your deposit will most likely be returned to you (ask your attorney to be sure), however if you walk away from the purchase agreement after attorney review because you changed your mind for a non-valid reason, you will risk forfeiting your deposits.
+If your sales contract is terminated because your mortgage does not get approved, or if the buyer and seller do not agree on who will pay for repairs, your deposit will most likely be returned to you (ask your agent to be sure because the mortgage commitment date on your contract is binding), however if you walk away from the purchase agreement after attorney review because you changed your mind for a non-valid reason, you will risk forfeiting your deposits.

 Once the buyer and seller are both satisfied with the negotiations, the home appraisal needs to be done for the mortgage approval.